isaiahnixon/droidscript-rss-reader/README.md

 * From the main page of the application, click on the WiFi Connect button in the toolbar.
 Follow the instructions to access your local IDE from a browser on a laptop or desktop.

-* In the Apps tab, create a new JS application, title it what you will, and copy the code from one of the .js files in this repo into the application.
+* In the Apps tab, create a new JS application, title it what you will, and copy the code from [RSS-Reader.js](RSS-Reader.js) file in this repository into the application.

 * Run the application from the browser, which will save the code to your phone and compile it there.